Financial Aid & Scholarships

 - Upload a current resume to the Graduate Assistantship application.

-The PLU Grant provides a 10 percent discount on tuition for PLU graduates who enroll in a PLU master’s level degree or approved master’s level certificate program.
+The PLU Grant provides a 10 percent discount on tuition for graduate applicants who graduated from PLU with a bachelor’s degree or higher and enroll in a PLU graduate level degree or approved master’s level certificate program.
 Restrictions apply to those students who are also PLU employees.
 The discount begins immediately upon admission.

 The Washington State Behavioral Health Workforce Development Initiative is a statewide initiative underwritten by the Ballmer Group.
 The goal of the initiative is to increase the number of well-trained masters-level clinicians committed to working in community behavioral health agencies in Washington by 415 graduates.

 This grant strives to support the professional development of students who commit to three years of employment serving those in need of mental health and substance use services.

 - Demonstrates a commitment to working in the behavioral health field.

 - Demonstrates experience with and a commitment to working in diverse communities.